TABLE-Foreigners buy Taiwan shares in latest week-Nomura

 Source - Nomura International (HK) Ltd. Quantitative Research

-Feb 7 Australian shares were slightly lower on Tuesday, in line with Wall Street, as gains in gold and industrial stocks offset losses in the financial and energy stocks.

-SAO PAULO, Feb 6 Brazilian federal prosecutors asked a court on Monday to reimpose preventive measures against two key suspects in a corruption probe dubbed Operation Greenfield, which is investigating fraud at state-run companies' pension funds.

-* Requests trading halt pending release of a joint inside information announcement by Lippo and LCR Source text for Eikon: Further company coverage:
+* Initiated involuntary delisting proceedings on uniwide holdings inc Source text for Eikon: Further company coverage: